DavidAntliff/esp32-rotary-encoder/README.md

 ## License

-The code in this project is licensed under the GPLv3 license - see LICENSE for details.
+The code in this project is licensed under the GPLv3 license, or (at your option) any later version. - see LICENSE for details.

 ## Links